Z-Ray-Entertainment/el-decko/README.md

 ## FAQ:
 ### Why is it called El Decko?
-El Decko is kind of a short version of Elgato Stream Deck but I got rid of the Gato and Stream and the name became El Decko.
+El Decko is kind of a short version of Elgato Stream Deck but I got rid of the Gato and Stream and the name became El Deck.
+But I felt like El Deck wasn't very memorizable so I added an O to make it sound like some spanish or mexican mystical creature.
+So it became El Decko.

-### Why is the logo a cat wearing a sombrero?
+### Why is the logo a cat, wearing a sombrero and with a mustache?
 Well, this is kind of a dad joke.
 If you put a space after the first two letters of Elgato you get El Gato.
 El Gato is a male cat in spanish and my first thought was a cat wearing a sombrero.